 The tuition for the PTA program is the tuition charged for undergraduates at UIndy.
 Full-time tuition for students enrolled in the integrated format is $28,390 for the 2017-2018 school year.
 Students enrolled in the part-time, sequential program will pay $872 per credit hour.
 Learn about financial aid for undergraduate students ►

 When can I start?

 A new PTA cohort begins in the Fall semester each year.
 Applications are due January 31.

 If you are interested in learning more about UIndy's Physical Therapist Assistant program, contact Amber Clarke at email@example.com or by phone at 317-788-3457 or 1-800-232-8634, ext.
 3457.

 Outstanding Faculty Mentors

 The PTA faculty are diverse, clinically oriented, approachable faculty who meet the unique and varied needs of both traditional and nontraditional students.
 They are enthusiastic about teaching, passionate about the profession of physical therapy, and committed to promoting the role of the physical therapist assistant.
 Our faculty are experienced educators and clinicians who are active in clinical practice, research and professional activities.
-There are approximately 25 students admitted in a cohort, making the faculty to student ration in the PTA program 1:25.
+There are approximately 25 students admitted in a cohort, making the faculty to student ratio in the PTA program 1:25.
 Please note that in some lab courses, teaching assistants, who are practicing PTAs, assist with hands-on instruction to lower the ratio to 1:9.